dulimarta/spherical-easel/docs/tools/basic.md

 ::: tool-details

 - Mouse release at a location to create a point.
-- When a point is created, a row describing some of its properties will appear in the [Objects Tab](/userguide/#objects-tab).
+- When a point is created, a row describing some of its properties will appear in the Points section of [Objects Tab](/userguide/#objects-tab).
 - If this tool is activated with any objects selected, they are all unselected and ignored.

-::: tip
+::: tip Snap To Point

 When creating points with this tool, or any other tool that creates an object depending on points, Spherical Easel always assumes that if the user attempts to create